jan-dh/md-blog/src/pages/sketch-tailwind/index.md

 The plugin will pick up all font-families used in your Text Layers.

 ### Text-size
 All the different font-sizes you use in your Text Styles will be picked up by the plugin.
-You can pick a base font-size and the rest of the font-sizes names are calculated accordingly.
+You can pick a base font-size and the rest of the font-size names are calculated accordingly.
 The logic used:

 ```javascript
 ...